vanhoangkha/Networking-fundamentals/Day22_Spanning_Tree_Protocol_Part2.md

 Can see in the above example, SW3 has become the “root”

-- The “spanning-tree vlan <vlan-number> root primary” command sets the STP PRIORITY to 24576.
-If another SWITCH already has a priority number lower than 24576, it sets this SWITCH’s priority to 4096 LESS THAN the other SWITCH’s Priority (remember STP PART 1 lecture)
+- The “spanning-tree VLAN <VLAN-number> root primary” Lệnh sets the STP PRIORITY to 24576.
+If another Switch already has a priority number lower than 24576, it sets this Switch’s priority to 4096 LESS THAN the other Switch’s Priority (remember STP PART 1 lecture)

 ---

-SECONDARY ROOT BRIGE (backup ROOT BRIDGE)
+SECONDARY ROOT BRIGE (backup Bridge gốc)

-Command to CONFIGURE Spanning-Tree SECONDARY ROOT BRIDGE on a SWITCH
+Lệnh to CONFIGURE Spanning-Tree SECONDARY Bridge gốc on a Switch

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7d28f782-4673-4bc8-9aae-999aeac90685)

-- The “spanning-tree vlan <vlan-number> root secondary” command sets the STP PRIORITY to 28672 (exactly 4096 higher than 24576).
+- The “spanning-tree VLAN <VLAN-number> root secondary” Lệnh sets the STP PRIORITY to 28672 (exactly 4096 higher than 24576).

 ---

-VLAN 1 TOPOLOGY running PVST+
+VLAN 1 Cấu trúc mạng running PVST+

 ![image](https://github.com/psaumur/CCNA/assets/106411237/880a4cc7-e472-4764-a68b-a62288066796)

-SW1 WAS the PRIMARY ROOT BRIDGE but :
+SW1 WAS the PRIMARY Bridge gốc but :

 - We have configured SW3 to be the PRIMARY
 - We have configured SW2 to be the SECONDARY

-The TOPOLOGY for VLAN 2, however, won’t be the same.
-It will be the OLD Topology.
+The Cấu trúc mạng for VLAN 2, however, won’t be the same.
+It will be the OLD Cấu trúc mạng.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2cedeb36-27f1-4984-96e7-28ab70957c51)

 WHY?
-Because we made changes ONLY to the TOPOLOGY found in VLAN 1 (see the commands we used)
+Because we made changes ONLY to the Cấu trúc mạng found in VLAN 1 (see the commands we used)

 ---

-CONFIGURE STP PORT SETTINGS
+CONFIGURE STP Cổng SETTINGS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/58af0a8d-eeb4-4c34-8b54-6b8ff511695c)

 “cost” = “ROOT COST”

-“port-priority” = “PORT PRIORITY”
+“Cổng-priority” = “Cổng PRIORITY”